peterjpitcher/eventplanner2.0/docs/HANDOVER.md

 - Each phase was developed in a dedicated branch
 - All completed phases have been merged into main

-## Next Steps: Phase 6 and Beyond
+## Next Steps: Phase 8 and Beyond

 The next phase to implement is:

-### Phase 6: Booking Management
+### Phase 8: Booking Confirmations

-- Create database schema for event registrations
-- Implement registration service layer
-- Create UI for managing registrations
+- Enhance the SMS confirmation flow
-- Implement attendance tracking
+- Add SMS status tracking UI
+- Handle SMS delivery status updates
-- Add reporting functionality
+- Add error handling for SMS failures

 Subsequent phases include:

-- Phase 7: SMS Integration
+- Phase 9: SMS Reminders
-- Phase 8: Email Integration
-- Phase 9: Payment Integration
+- Phase 10: Booking Cancellations
-- Phase 10: Advanced Reporting
+- Phase 11: Event Cancellations

 ## How to Continue Development

 1. Check out the main branch (which now contains all completed phases)
-2. Create a new feature branch for Phase 6 (e.g., `phase-6-booking-management`)
+2. Create a new feature branch for Phase 8 (e.g., `phase-8-booking-confirmations`)
 3. Follow the tasks defined in the implementation plan
 4. Use the existing patterns for services, components, and pages